outscale/richard/README.md

 - says hello, he is a gentleman
 - speaks when he sees a new Outscale API version on production
+- speaks when a region seems to be down or back on

 # Build